umbertocollodel/umbertocollodel/README.md

 *Macroeconomist specializing in monetary policy, forecasting, and macro-financial linkages.*

-*My research topics have included the analysis of monetary surprises, the use of Large Language Models in monetary policy, as well as work on forecast evaluation, capital flows, and external crises.*
+*My research topics have included the analysis of monetary policy communication, the use of Large Language Models in macroeconomics, as well as work on forecast evaluation, capital flows, and external crises.*

 ## 🚀 About Me